He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 “Yeah, when he’s done with her,” Stephanie said under her breath, but still well within earshot.

-Mr. Valentine was always amazed by how much students underestimated a teacher’s hearing.
+Mr. Valentine ignored it, amazed by how much students underestimated a teacher’s hearing.

 “Lay still,” he ordered.